Access your Pro+ Content below.

-This article is part of the April 2010 Volume 1 issue of New tactics for managing lean IT budgets
+This article is part of the CIO Decisions issue of April 2010 Volume 1

 One month into 2010, the IT budgets picture is still ambiguous, with two consultancies offering different outlooks and CIOs juggling between keeping costs low and making necessary upgrades.